 Welcome to GoodieshubZA!

-This collection celebrates the largest living bird in the world, the Struthio Camellus.
+This new collection celebrates the largest living bird in the world, the Struthio Camellus.

 Native to Africa, the Ostrich has inspired cultures and civilizations for over 5000 years.
 In Ancient Egypt, the Ostrich had great spiritual and religious significance.
 Ostrich feathers were associated with the deity of truth and justice, the lightness of the feather being a symbol of truth.
 Ostrich eggs are also often used as decorations in Islamic mosques and represent faith and patience.
 The Kung bushmen of Africa revered the Ostrich, and imbued it with supernatural powers when they performed ritual dances.
 Indigenous people of the Kalahari still use Ostrich eggs as water jugs.